On board the AmaLegro with AmaWaterways – Paris to Normandy, France

 It is pleasant to have been to a place the way a river went. ~ Henry David Thoreau

 We couldn’t think of a better way to travel to Normandy than along the River Seine on a round-trip excursion from one of the most spectacular cities in the world, Paris.
 There’s a reason why there’s a song and a movie entitled “April in Paris.”
-Spring is the perfect time of year to visit the city, the Normandy region, and the Landing Day Beaches.
-The sidewalk cafes in Paris are bustling with patrons, the Norman countryside is fertile and green with crops beginning to appear, the flowers are in bloom, and the spectacular skies are ever-changing with their brilliant blue colors and billowy white clouds.
+Spring is the perfect time to visit the city, the Normandy region, and the Landing Day Beaches.
+The sidewalk cafés in Paris are bustling with patrons, the Norman countryside is fertile and green with crops beginning to appear, the flowers are in bloom, and the spectacular skies are ever-changing with their brilliant blue colors and billowy white clouds.

 With Paris as the city of embarkation and debarkation for this cruise, many travelers choose to spend several days in the city before or after the cruise, just as we did.
 Here is a video overview of our cruise on board the AmaLegro.